 The IRAP public comment period and a series of public meetings were used to facilitate internal and external stakeholder input into the development of these recommendations.
 The 60-day IRAP public comment period, which ended on October 6, 1998, was used to seek comment on improvements to the assessment process.
 As part of the public comment period, the staff sponsored a 4-day public workshop from September 28 through October 1, 1998, to interact with the industry and public to obtain and evaluate input on improving the regulatory oversight processes.
 During the workshop, a consensus was reached on the overall philosophy for regulatory oversight and general agreement was achieved among workshop participants on the defining principles for the oversight processes.

 After the workshop, the staff began several short-term activities to continue developing the improvements to the regulatory oversight process that had been initiated at the workshop.
-All of these activities involved broad participation from all four regions, NRR, OE, the Office of Nuclear Regulatory Research (RES), and AEOD.
+All of these activities involved broad participation from all four regions, the Office of Nuclear Reactor Regulation (NRR), the Office of Enforcement (OE), the Office of Nuclear Regulatory Research (RES), and AEOD.
 The staff selected to participate in these activities were agency experts in various aspects of regulatory oversight, such as risk analysis, use of PIs, inspection, and assessment techniques.
 Each of these activities also involved frequent interaction with the industry and the public during the development of recommended improvements.

 Three task groups were formed to develop these recommendations: a technical framework task group, an inspection task group, and an assessment task group.